Sam-Dragon/interview/java-questions/easy/direct-questions.md

 5. Can we create object of generic class.? <br>
 A. No, Generic object creation is not allowed

-6. How can generics be applied in java.?
+6. How can generics be applied in java objects.? <br>
 A. It is possible because generic types are defined as subtype of object class

-7. Any limitations of generic been applied in objects ?
+7. Any limitations of generic been applied in objects ? <br>
 A. Yes, primitives are not supported

 </details>